xyliatgithub/EN650.601/assignment2/module1/README.md

 3. X.509 is a popular SSL digital certificate standard, what content is included in the digital certificate in X.509 standard?
 Check the content in our digital certificate, screen shot it.

+4. Use OpenSSL's "s_client" to test the certication of a public known website.
+For example, Google, Amazon, Linkedin, etc. Include the result in your report and describe your observation.